In order to accurately measure your Functional Threshold Power (FTP), Zwift provides you with two different versions of the FTP test:

 - The full FTP test - 73 minutes total

-- An abbreviated FTP test (takes 95% of your avg. power over 20 min) - 45 minutes total
+- An abbreviated FTP test (same test interval with shorter warmup and cooldown) - 45 minutes total

 During both of the FTP tests, you'll do warm up intervals before riding at a challenging effort level for 20 minutes and finishing with a cooldown block.
+Both tests take 95% of the average power exerted during the 20 minute test block.
 At the end of the test, Zwift will display the option to update the FTP value on your profile with the one from the test.

 Taking the FTP Test with a Smart Trainer